ingeniasoftware/luthier-ci/docs/en/006_authentication/003_framework.md

 ];
 ```

-The passwords of each one are still exactly the same, the difference is that now the stored is your *hash* and not the password in plain text, so a comparison `$user-> password == $password` is not enough.
+The passwords of each user remain the same but now is the password hash what is stored, so a `$user->password == $password` comparison will not work.

-#### <a name="password-hash-and-verification"></a> Password hash and its verification
+#### Password Hash and its verification

 The following methods to implement are responsible for generating and validating password hashes in the User Provider:

-* `hashPassword()`: *[string]* receives a password in plain text and returns its hash
+* hashPassword($password): receives a plain text `$password` and returns its hash.

-* `verifyPassword()`: *[bool]* receives a password in plain text and password hash, validating that they match
+* verifyPassword($password, $hash): receives a plain text `$password` and a `$hash` password hash, and returns `TRUE` if the password corresponds to the hash, or `FALSE` otherwise.

-The logic and implementation is at the discretion of the developer.
-In our case, we will use the `blowfish` algorithm, leaving the code like this:
+Hashing implementation is at the discretion of the developer.
+In our case, we will use the `blowfish` algorithm, so the code will look like this:

 ```php
 <?php